-It hasn’t affected the performance of the canopy, and I’m sure I can repair it, but if I had paid this much for a tent, I would have been pretty disappointed.
+It hasn't affected the canopy's performance, and I'm sure I can repair it, but if I had paid this much for a tent, I would have been pretty disappointed.

 Their quality is usually quite high, so I hope the tent we have is just one one-off issue.

 Of course, with a tent like this, you'll want to get a carpet.